serviceprototypinglab/cndbbench/README.md

 In the Benchmark folder we have all the code.
 It is the logic of the benchmark container.
 The files inside the folder are:

+- config.json:
-- config.json is the file where you can find the name of the tables or collections, and also all the configuration that you need for connect to tha database (host, port, user, password, dbname, ...)
+    - It is the file where you can find the name of the tables or collections, and also all the configuration that you need for connect to tha database (host, port, user, password, dbname, ...) or run some test.
-    You must change the configuration for a good connexion with the database that you are using.
+    - You must change the configuration for a good connexion with the database that you are using.
+    - You can choose also the test that you want run changing test_name.
+    The options are:
+        - {insert_database, insert_database_one, select_database}
+    where database in
+        - {mongo, couch, crate, postgres, mysql}
 - Databases.py:
     In the DocumentDb.py we have the methods for the usual functions that a document database do.
     In Mongo.py and Couch.py are implemented this methods.